chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/screen.md

 We see that both the `Error`, `Loading` and `Default` stories work just fine.

 <div class="aside">
-Traditionally in ember, routes do support `loading` and `error` states.
+Traditionally in Ember, routes do support `loading` and `error` states.
 Though the motivation is go more towards a component based approach.
 There is <a href="https://exelord.gitbook.io/ember-await/">ember-await</a> which nicely encapsulates the idea of  data-management and has mechanisms to indicate each state.